Yejashi/obsidianNotes/Research/RAJA/Kernel Launch.md

 `RAJA::launch` optionally allows either host or device execution to be chosen at run time.
 The method takes an execution policy type that will define the execution environment inside a lambda expression for a kernel to be run on a host, device, or either.

+The `RAJA::launch` framework aims to unify thread/block based programming models such as CUDA/HIP/SYCL while maintaining portability on host back-ends (OpenMP, sequential).